AlphaGenes/AlphaPeel/docs/source/contribute.rst

 contains the population metric followed by the metrics for generations 1 to 5.
 Runtime is written separately as ``runtime,<label>,elapsed_seconds,<seconds>``.

+To assess the impact of a new change, you can run the benchmark suite on the version of the code before the change, copy the report to a different name, and then run the benchmark suite on the modified code to generate a new report.
+You can then compare the two reports to see if the new change improves runtime, changes accuracy, or affects some generations more than others.

-You can then visualise the benchmark report:
+It's possible to visualise the benchmark report:

 .. code-block:: python